 The good news of Jesus Christ is reaching many Haitians.
 Through continued leadership training, small church group gatherings, and Chrtistian day schools, God’s Kingdom is growing despite a challenging environment.

 WELS Haitian sisters and brothers are stepping into the role of leading local congregations stemming from WELS affiliation with seven orphanages in the Leogane area.
 More than 100 children have been baptized.

 National Pastor, Rona Abraham, continues to work with the orphanage directors.
-Among the seven orphanages, three have formed church groups, one operates a K-4 grade school, and one provides kindergarten level classes.
+The three orphanages have each formed church groups, one operates a K-4 grade school and one provides kindergarten level classes.

 Outreach to the Haitian community in the Turks and Caicos Islands, British West Indies has also begun.
 The island nation is just north of Cape Haitian, where Rev. Abraham lives.